ebishiru/dnd-journal/README.md

 **6. Dice Roller**

 Just a fun little dice roller.
 Different die sizes may be selected.
 The last 6 results are shown and high and low values have their own text.
+Audio and confetti can be toggled.

 ## Extra implementations: